Safety alert 11/2018 - Stone benchtop workers at risk of silicosis

 There are serious health risks caused by exposure to respirable crystalline silica (RCS) for workers in the stone benchtop manufacturing, finishing and installation industries.

 Cumulative exposure to RCS may cause serious, debilitating and potentially fatal health effects, including silicosis.
-RCS is smaller than dust and is invisible to the naked eye.
+RCS is smaller than visible dust and cannot be seen by the naked eye.
 Tiny particles of RCS can get deep into the lungs and cause permanent, progressive lung damage.
 There is no effective treatment for silicosis.

 Health monitoring of workers in the stone benchtop industry in Australia has found numerous cases of workers suffering silicosis.